Longwater1234/go-tic-tac/README.md

 # go-tic-tac

-Multiplayer tic-tac-toe game written 100% in Golang and Fyne GUI framework, with Websockets.
+Multiplayer tic-tac-toe game written 100% in Golang, using Fyne GUI toolkit and Websockets.
 Works for Windows, macOS and Linux. **IMPORTANT**: You will also need a running _game server_, [available here](https://github.com/Longwater1234/server-tic-tac), also written in Golang.
 The server is very tiny, lightweight, and can handle lots of concurrent players without sweating your RAM or CPU.